Coldmooon/SSD-on-Custom-Dataset/README.md

 examples/ssd/ssd_pascal.py
 ```
 # Step 1
-Following the original instructions to compile ssd.
+Following the original [instructions](https://github.com/weiliu89/caffe/tree/ssd) to compile ssd.
 Make sure that you can run it successfully.

 # Step 2: Prepare your new dataset.
-For convenience, I follow the VOC dataset format to make the new dataset.
-Click [here](https://drive.google.com/open?id=11nA6c_NUgV4TyuXK1roLW27K2gMDqFMZ) to download.
+For convenience, please follow the VOC dataset format to make the new dataset.
+Click [here](https://drive.google.com/open?id=11nA6c_NUgV4TyuXK1roLW27K2gMDqFMZ) to download the MELON dataset I made for this repo.

 ```
 cd ~/data/VOCdevkit
 ```
 ```
-mkdir MELON (say the new dataset is named MELON)
+mkdir MELON
 ```

 Put all training/test images in `MELON/JPEGImages`